Mary van Kleeck: Retirement

 Van Kleeck retired from the Sage Foundation at the age of 63 in 1948, having earned a salary of $8,808 in her final year with the organization.
 She ran for New York State Senate the same year as a member of the far-left American Labor Party in Manhattan's 20th District, against incumbent Republican MacNeil Mitchell and Democrat Evelyn B. Richman.
 In the last year of prominence for the American Labor Party, van Kleeck won 14,284 votes (10.01%), compared to Mitchell's 76,519 and Richman's 51,916.
 After the loss, she turned her focus to anti-nuclear activism and disarmament work.
-Van Kleeck also assisted in the founding of the Congress of American Women, an important organization in the post-war peace movement.
-Arguing that the organization should focus on women not just as homemakers but as workers, van Kleeck invited Mary McLeod Bethune to present to the organization on discrimination against African-American women.
+Van Kleeck also assisted in the founding of the Congress of American Women (CAW), an important institution in the post-war peace movement; she and Susan B. Anthony II disagreed on whether the organization should emphasize the family as the special concern of women.
+Arguing that the CAW should focus on women not just as homemakers but as workers, van Kleeck invited Mary McLeod Bethune to present on discrimination against African-American women.

 Although she never publicly joined the Communist Party, van Kleeck became a defender of the Soviet Union, believing it to represent the world's only viable alternative to capitalism.
 As a result, she came under government suspicion and sustained FBI surveillance as a 'fellow traveler' and possible secret member of the Communist Party, although no evidence of membership was ever presented.
 Congressional committees investigating communism listed her as a member of up to 60 different "subversive" organizations that they considered possible fronts for communism.
 Several times, van Kleeck was denied a visa to travel abroad.
 As an openly dedicated socialist, van Kleeck was called before Joseph McCarthy's Senate Permanent Subcommittee on Investigations in 1953, where she was represented by civil rights lawyer Leonard Boudin and questioned by Roy Cohn.
 An excerpt from that questioning follows:Mr. COHN: Are you a believer in our form of government today?

 Miss VAN KLEECK: Emphatically.
 I am an American with a long family background going back to the early days, and my whole work is devoted to the United States of America.

 Mr. COHN: My question was: You are a believer in the capitalist form of government?